• Skip to primary navigation

 How to Make an Israeli Eggplant Salad

-To make a warm and aromatic Israeli eggplant salad, start by sauteing peeled and diced eggplant in a medium sized stock pot for about five minutes.
+To make a warm and aromatic Israeli eggplant salad, start by sauteeing diced eggplant in a medium-sized stock pot for about five minutes.
 Add diced bell peppers and continue to cook for another five minutes until softened and lightly browned.
-Then add garlic until fragrant, about 30 seconds.
+Then add garlic until it’s fragrant, about 30 seconds.

-Next add tomato sauce, water, seasonings and spices and allow it simmer for 1-2 hours, covered, on your stove top.
+Next add tomato sauce, water, seasonings, and spices and allow it to simmer for 1-2 hours, covered, on your stovetop.

 That’s it!
 All the flavors will meld together while it simmers in your pot.
 Your house will smell incredible and you will be anxiously awaiting your first taste test.
 Once it’s cooked down, give it a mix, taste it, add more salt and pepper, if needed, and enjoy!